Release date: 13 November 2020

 The budget is being considered as part of the development of the Council’s services to ensure it is focusing the limited budget it has on the priorities it has developed.

-This work is being driven through the development of a Reset Plan – the council’s new corporate plan.
-The Reset Plan guides how the Council spends the significant sums in its budget, ensures it is accountable for its delivery, and aligns the Council’s priorities to the budget.
+This work is being driven through the development of the Our Council Plan – the council’s new corporate plan.
+The Our Council Plan guides how the Council spends the significant sums in its budget, ensures it is accountable for its delivery, and aligns the Council’s priorities to the budget.

 That work is happening together with partners and staff to make sure there is a sustainable and long-term plan for the future.